A retropharyngeal abscess is caused by a bacterial infection.

 Diagnosis of Retropharyngeal Abscess

-X-rays and computed tomography
+X-rays or computed tomography

 A doctor suspects a retropharyngeal abscess in children who have a severe, unexplained sore throat, a stiff neck, and noisy breathing.